w3f/messaging/paying/channels.md

 It's worth exploring the economic games here to try to avoid stake or thresholds.

+### Double spending

+If we use blind signatures then spending operation reveals the blind signed message, so honest users only spend each token once.
+If we want each token to only be spendable once then we must however do double spending protection, which requires collecting the messages into a database, like a semi-central authority or a ultra-simple blockchain.
+This sucks.

 ## Payment channels

 We think payment channels between hops might require less crypto per hop than blind signatures, but they raise numerous anonymity issues which we discuss here.